mikependon/RepoDB.NET/pages/getstarted/mysql.md

 }
 ```

-Then call it like below.
+Then, call it like below.

 ```csharp
 using (var connection = new MySqlConnection(ConnectionString))